ufukefe/DFM/README.md

 }
 ```

-**Notice** <br />
+## Notice
-To reproduce our results given in the paper, use our DFM-Matlab repository. <br /> <br /> *You can get more accurate results (but with fewer features) using Python implementation.
+To reproduce our results given in the paper, use our DFM-Matlab repository. <br /> *You can get more accurate results (but with fewer features) using Python implementation.
 It is mainly because MATLAB’s [matchFeatures](https://www.mathworks.com/help/vision/ref/matchfeatures.html) function does not execute ratio test in a bidirectional way, where our Python implementation performs bidirectional ratio test.
 Nevertheless, we made bidirectionality adjustable in our Python implementation as well.*